A list of takedowns you previously submitted will still be accessed in the Classic Content Manager System. See below for updated instructions.

 If you wish to retract a claim of copyright infringement submitted through the CVP tool, you can retract that claim through CMS:

-- Go to Claims in the left navigation of your Content Manager under the Content ID header.
+- Click Claims in the left navigation of your Content Manager under the Content ID header.

-- Search by video ID or otherwise locate the relevant video in the list and click the checkbox next to it.
+- Search by video ID or otherwise find the relevant video in the list and click the title.

 What is an asset?

-An asset contains information about intellectual property, such as a sound recording or a television episode, that a content owner provides YouTube for rights management on our platform.
+An asset contains information about intellectual property like a sound recording or a television episode.
+A content owner gives this information to YouTube for rights management on our platform.

 What is a claim?

 When you submit a takedown request, a claim is created for each video that was the subject of your takedown.
-This will show up in the Claims tab in the left navigation bar under Content ID.
-This is where you can keep track of the videos you’ve requested for removal and revisit them in the event that you want to retract your claim.
+The claim will show up in the Claims tab in the left navigation bar under Content ID.
+You can view the videos you’ve requested for removal here.
+Also, if you want to retract your claim, you can revisit them here.